Ontology Object Properties are Data Model Associative Entities – not Relationships

 On the right side, the graph depicts the Legal Entity Identifier and National Securities Identifying Number as examples.

-This graph already is too complicated for most business people (unionOf, first, rest, onProperty, someValuesFrom).
+This graph is already too complicated for most business people (unionOf, first, rest, onProperty, someValuesFrom).
 The Financial Industry Business Concept Maps (FIB-CM) are a simplified notation for non-technical users.

 A side-by-side view of the correct and erroneous modeling of Registration Authorities and Objects,